drguptavivek/backend/README.md

  - select loader is a lazy loader and is default.
 The DB query for related object is delayed till that relationship attribute is accessed for the first time
  - joined loader is an eager loader - it accesses all related objects at teh same time as parent is called
    -  useful if you know you will be accessing related objects
- - Other loaders: raise, raise_on_sql, selectin, write_only, immediate, noload
+ - Other loaders: `raise, raise_on_sql, selectin, write_only, immediate, noload`
  - Default loader for a relationship can be changed using the `lazy=` argument
- - For the User Class - joined loader makes sense since it would be good to get the name of the designation as soon as a user is accessed
-`designation: Mapped[Designation] = relationship(back_populates='users',  lazy='joined')`
+ - For the User Class
+    -  joined loader makes sense since it would be good to get the name of the designation as soon as a user is accessed `designation: Mapped[Designation] = relationship(back_populates='users',  lazy='joined')`
+   - *HOWEVER, joined loader causes problems with SELECT statements necessitating the need of UNIQUE() otherwise multiple related rows are fetched*
  - For the Designation Class, select loader makes more sense as we may not want to typically get all users of designation

 ## Cascaded Operations -
-- DETATCH children is parent deleted; Do Not BLOCK Parent deletion if children are present
+- DETACH children is parent deleted; Do Not BLOCK Parent deletion if children are present
    - The FKey is ALLOWED  NULLS / Optional
    - cascade = 'save-update, merge'
    - is the DEFAULT behaviour